-Notes on the data: Housing/ Transport
+Notes on the data: Housing, rent assistance and vehicle access

-Private dwellings with no motor vehicle, 2016
+Private dwellings with no motor vehicle, 2021

-Policy context: In the 2016 Census, 623,829 private dwellings (7.5% of all dwellings) reported having no motor vehicle [1].
+Policy context: In the 2021 Census, 673,969 private dwellings (7.3% of all dwellings) reported having no motor vehicle [1].
 While some of these households may represent more affluent, inner city dwellings, the majority are more likely to be disadvantaged households.
 A household can be considered to be disadvantaged if it lacks the resources to participate fully in society [2].
 Ready access to transport provides a link with social and work-related activities.
 While public transport can adequately provide this link for some households, for others this access is achieved through owning a car.
 People living in households without a car face many disadvantages in gaining access to jobs, services and recreation, especially if they are in low-density outer suburbia, or in rural or remote areas, or in a country town.
 The ability to afford to run and maintain a vehicle in reliable condition to meet their transport needs, and the costs of registering and insuring a vehicle, are other important factors.

 References